HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + We need to implement VOL API for nearly all HDF5 features to support NetCDF4
     + Code: logvol_obj.cpp, logvol_link.cpp

+## The VOL fail when running E3SM on multi-process through NetCDF4 API
+  The issue is still being studied.
+  A H5Aiterate call failed on the second process due to some format decoding error.

 ## Native VOL won't close if there are data objects still open
 **Problem description**: